 Director of the Center for Transportation & Logistics

-The MIT Zaragoza Master of Engineering in Logistics and Supply Chain Management (ZLOG) offers the unique combination of a world class supply chain degree taught in a truly global setting.
-Created in 2004 in collaboration with the leading university in the field, the Massachusetts Institute of Technology (MIT), this program prepares you to make an impact on a wide range of industries worldwide.
+The MIT Zaragoza Masters offer the unique combination of an exceptional supply chain degree taught in a truly global setting.
+Created in collaboration with the leading university in the field, the Massachusetts Institute of Technology (MIT) and the University of Zaragoza, these programs prepare you to make an impact on a wide range of industries worldwide.

 Program at a Glance